Gao Weiguang: 2019–present: Breakthrough

 In 2019, Gao starred in the third installment of Candle in the Tomb series, The Wrath of Time as one of the three main leads.
 He received the Best Actor (Period Drama) Award at the 26th Huading Awards for his performance.

-In 2020, Gao starred as the male lead in fantasy romance drama Eternal Love of Dream, reprising his role as" Dong Hua" from Eternal Love.
+In 2020, Gao starred as the male lead in fantasy romance drama Eternal Love of Dream, reprising his role as "Dong Hua" from Eternal Love.
 This role caused further increase in his popularity.
 He received the Best Actor (Period Drama) Award and Top Ten Most Popular Actor Award at 29th Huading Awards for his performance.
 He also starred in the fourth installment of Candle in the Tomb series, The Lost Caverns, reprising his popular role as "Partridge Whistle" or "Zhe Gu Shao".
 In the same year he starred as the main lead in popular dramas Miss S and Living Toward The Sun.

 In 2021, he starred in popular dramas Dreams and Glory and Sword Snow Stride.

 In 2022, Gao portrayed the role of Captain Qin Guan, the male lead in military-action drama "Operation Special Warfare".

 In 2023, Gao starred as the male lead in modern workplace drama The Outsider.
 He portrayed the role of CEO Wang Ju An.

 In 2024, he starred in Above the Rivers as the male lead, judge Luo Yuan.
 He also starred in "The Legend of Heroes" and portrayed the role of Ouyang Feng, one of the five great masters of martial art.
 In the same year, he played the main lead, Shen Zhi Heng, the famous vampire and owner of a newspaper company in popular drama "Snowfall".

-In 2025, Gao portrayed the role of warrior Yan Shao (other name Chu Tian Yao) in fantasy, time travel drama Love and Sword.In the same year, he also starred as the male lead, Prosecutor Bai Enyu, in popular courtroom drama "Endless Protection".

-He will also be starring in The Company (Ya She 哑舍), a fantasy drama involving time travel.
-Gao Weiguang will portray the role of Bi Zhi, an antiques dealer from the future who can travel back into the past to retrieve antiques.
+In 2025, Gao portrayed the role of warrior Yan Shao (other name Chu Tian Yao) in fantasy, time travel drama Love and Sword.
+In the same year, he also starred as the male lead, Prosecutor Bai Enyu, in popular courtroom drama "Endless Protection".
+He also starred in The Company (Ya She 哑舍), a fantasy drama involving time travel in 2025.Gao Weiguang portrayed the role of Bizhi, an antiques dealer from the future who can travel back into the past to retrieve antiques.